 (b) legally binding rule, policy, guidance or recommendation issued by any governmental, statutory or regulatory body; and/or

-employees of the Employer who are on Apprenticeship schemes under this Agreement.
+your employees who are on Apprenticeship schemes under these Terms and Conditions.

-the placement of an Apprentice by the Employer with the Training Provider subject to the terms of this Agreement.
+the placement of an Apprentice by you with QA subject to these Terms and Conditions.

-the period set out in the Call Off for each Apprentice, but shall last a minimum of 372 days (unless it is required to be longer or permitted to be shorter in accordance with the Funding Rules or the Apprenticeship terminated in accordance with this Agreement).
+the period set out in the Call Off for each Apprentice, which shall last a minimum of 372 days (unless it is required to be longer or permitted to be shorter in accordance with the Funding Rules or the Apprenticeship terminated in accordance with these Terms and Conditions).

 the requirements set out in the approved and published assessment plan for the relevant standard.

-all Intellectual Property Rights or other proprietary rights owned by the Training Provider, its subcontractors or any third party, the use of which is necessary for or incidental to the provision of the Apprenticeship.
+all Intellectual Property Rights or other proprietary rights owned by QA, QA’s subcontractors or any third party, the use of which is necessary for or incidental to the provision of the Apprenticeship.

 a day that is not a Saturday, Sunday or public or bank holiday in England and/or Wales.

-the contract in the form set out in Schedule 1 between the Training Provider and the Employer which sets out terms on which an Apprentice is employed by the Employer and taught by the Training Provider under this Agreement.
+the contract in the form set out in Schedule 1 between you and QA which, together with the Apprenticeship Programme Confirmation Statement, sets out terms on which an Apprentice is employed by you and taught by QA under these Terms and Conditions.

-any and all materials and information of or relating to a Party constituting or concerning products, services, contracts, business models, methods or practices, financial projections or results, know how, trade secrets, intellectual property or ideas which, at the time or times concerned, are not generally known to third persons and such other information as may be proprietary or confidential in nature or is identified by such Party as confidential.
+any and all materials and information of or relating to you or QA constituting or concerning products, services, contracts, business models, methods or practices, financial projections or results, know how, trade secrets, intellectual property or ideas which, at the time or times concerned, are not generally known to third persons and such other information as may be proprietary or confidential in nature or is identified by you or QA as confidential.

 ‘Data Protection Legislation’

-all Applicable Laws relating to data protection, the processing of personal data and privacy, including:
+all Applicable Laws relating to data protection, the processing of personal data and privacy, including (but not limited to):

 “Force Majeure Event”